-- The HRA screening confirmed that the works will not result in LSE on the qualifying features of the Glen Etive and Glen Fyne SPA or Glen Coe SAC. - Works will not have a significant impact on the Ben Nevis and Glen Coe National Scenic Area.

-- Works will not have a significant impact on the Carnach Wood SSSI or Glencoe NNR. - The scheme will be confined within the existing carriageway boundary and as a result will not require any land take or alter any local land uses. - The works are not expected to result in any alteration to existing features or exposure of potential undiscovered features of cultural heritage. - Any impacts to the local landscape during the construction phase will be minor, temporary and are not considered significant.
+- Although the works are located adjacent to, or in proximity to, multiple sensitive areas, the high-level HRA screening confirmed that the works will not result in LSE on the qualifying features of the Glen Etive and Glen Fyne SPA or Glen Coe SAC. - Works will not have a significant impact on the Ben Nevis and Glen Coe National Scenic Area. - The scheme will not have a significant impact on the Glen Coe SSSI, Glen Coe NNR or Loch Achtriochtan GCRS. - The scheme is not located within a densely populated area. - The scheme does not lie within any sites of historical, cultural, or archaeological significance. - The scheme will be confined within the existing carriageway boundaries and as a result will not require any land take and will not alter any habitats or landscape. - Any impacts to the local landscape during the construction phase will be minor, temporary and not considered significant.
 In addition, no operational impacts are anticipated.